dhammacakka/americanmonk/content/posts/kind-teleprompter.md

 *Note: The floating window (PIP) feature was removed due to technical challenges, such as audio conflicts on Android and strict PIP limitations on iOS.*

-Try reading this sentence now to watch the voice tracking in action!
+Try downloading the app to watch the voice tracking in action!

+May this app be of benefit and help you on your path.
+Sādhu, sādhu, sādhu.

+Kind Teleprompter open source link [here.](https://github.com/bksubhuti/kind_teleprompter)

 ---